Social Media Crisis Management

 Below are some high-level recommendations for navigating a social media crisis:

-• Information on your social media has received responses contrary to your intent.
-If followers do not understand your intent on a certain promotion, or you receive an escalation of questions or accusations, it is likely that you are close to being in a social media crisis.
+- Information on your social media receives responses contrary to your intent.
+If your followers don’t understand your intent on a certain promotion, or you receive an escalation of questions or accusations, you’re likely close to being in a social media crisis.
 The miscommunication should be addressed immediately.

-• You notice a significant drop-off or increase from social media growth and engagement that calls your communications into question.
-A crisis could look like a sharp increase in any social media metric, be it followers or retweets related to your organization.
-While there is potential that this change from the norm could be positive, it requires attention in case the increase is caused by negative media or “hate shares.”
+- You notice a significant drop-off or increase in social media growth and engagement that calls your communications into question.
+A crisis could look like a sharp increase in any social media metric, be it followers or retweets related to your company.
+While this change from the norm could be positive, it requires attention if the increase is driven by negative media or “hate shares.”

 Have a Communication Tree

-When a social media crisis occurs, it happens so quickly that it will be easy to lose control if any executive or key person is unaware of the situation.
-It is important to have a plan ahead of time as to how information is going to be spread within your network.
-A lack of knowledge about the situation will never ease a crisis by itself, but it opens doors for additional miscommunication and misunderstanding.
+When a social media crisis occurs, it happens so quickly that it’s easy to lose control if an executive or key person is unaware of the situation.
+Have a plan ahead of time for how information will spread within your network.
+A lack of knowledge about the situation will never ease a crisis by itself, but it opens the door to additional miscommunication and misunderstanding.

 Put Out the Fire

-During your response to a social media crisis, you will work to determine the source of the problem.
-If you can cut off a problem at the source, you will lower the risk of escalation; be apologetic.
+During your response to a social media crisis, work to determine the source of the problem.
+If you can cut off the problem at the source, you’ll lower the risk of escalation.

-When addressing anyone who is affected by the crisis situation, no matter how big or small the audience, consider an apology.
-People will generally be more likely to forgive and forget if remorse is shown.
+When addressing anyone affected by the crisis, no matter how big or small the audience, consider an apology.
+People are generally more likely to forgive and forget when you show remorse.

 Create a Channel Where People Can Vent Their Frustrations

-People often simply want to feel like their concern is seen or heard, and will use any means to achieve this.
-By creating a channel for people to vent that falls under your control, you are able to learn about important information that can help you improve your organization.
+People want to feel like their concern is seen or heard, and will use any means to achieve this.
+By creating a channel for people to vent that falls under your control, you can learn important information that can help you improve.